imkeithyeet/Final/README.md

 ## Project Preview(Login and Sign-up Form Page)
-Preview of Login and Sign-up Form Page
+Previews of Login and Sign-up Form Page
 ![landing page!](Images/login.png)
 ![landing page!](Images/Signup.png)

 ## Project Preview(Main Logged in with User Page)
-Preview of Main logged In with User Page and the user icon changes depending on different users that are signed in and show all of their matches besides themselves.
+Previews of Main logged In with User Page and the user icon changes depending on different users that are signed in and show all of their matches besides themselves.
 ![landing page!](Images/land%201.png)
 ![landing page!](Images/land%202.png)